dinmo-io/quicktype/doc/Transformers.md

 1.  `TransformedStringTypeTargets` have to be added for the new type kind in the object `transformedStringTypeTargetTypeKinds` in `Type.ts`.
 The property names of that object are the internal primitive type names.
 Adding a new property automatically adds a new type.

 2.  `inferTransformedStringTypeKindForString` in `StringTypes.ts` can optionally be amended to automatically infer the new transformed type from a given string in JSON input.
 If this isn't done, the only way to use the new type is through JSON Schema.
 If it is done, a CLI option to turn it off has to be added.
-This is currently still more complicated than it needs to be, since it also involves changing the options to `quicktype-core`.
+This is currently still more complicated than it needs to be, since it also involves changing the options to `@quicktype/core`.

 3. The target languages that should support the new type have to be amended.
 Currently C# is the only one that allows this easily.
 See `CSharp.ts` and search for `date-time`.